 Type 1 diabetes endothelial dysfunction sometimes leads to other complications in diabetes patients.
 Learn more about this dysfunction and how it can cause diabetic retinopathy and other serious consequences.

-Anterior Ischemic Optic Neuropathy Caused By Infantile Diabetes Anterior optic neuropathy results in loss of vision due to damage to the optic nerve.
+Anterior optic neuropathy results in loss of vision due to damage to the optic nerve.
 The damage to the nerve is caused by impaired blood supply to the nerve.
 One eye is affected first, followed by loss of vision in the other eye.
 In most cases, only part of the visual field is affected.

 Many drugs that are prescribed to improve a patient’s moods, behavior and emotions may produce weight gain, increased blood sugar levels and insulin resistance.
 Learn more about psychotropic drugs related to diabetes and high blood sugar and what can be done to manage these unwanted effects.

 Methotrexate is a drug that is used to treat autoimmune diseases such as rheumatoid arthritis and psoriasis.
 It is a drug with many potential side effects.
 Those with pre-existing diabetes must track their blood sugar readings carefully, since methotrexate will sometimes affect sugar levels.